khueue/prolongo/README.md

  4. Run `make` to run the tests (will also run the BSON tests).
 Some of the tests require a MongoDB instance running on localhost on the default port.
- 5. See the example below for usage in your application.

-Clone the repository and run `make` to compile the necessary C libraries and run the test suite.
-Test suite requires a MongoDB instance running on localhost on the default port.
-See the example app below, and the tests (*.plt) in the src folder for usage examples.
+ 5. See the example below and the tests (*.plt) in the `src` folder for more usage information.

 ## Usage Example

-A small to-do application (see the examples folder):
+A small to-do application (found in the examples folder):

 ```prolog
 #!/usr/bin/env swipl --quiet -O -t todo -f